Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `"add_entropy"` (entry point, optional): the core calls this function to [inject entropy](#entropy-injection).
 This entry point is optional if the driver is for a peripheral that includes an entropy source of its own, however [random generator drivers without entropy injection](#random-generator-drivers-without-entropy-injection) have limited portability since they can only be used on platforms with no other entropy source.
 This entry point is mandatory if `"initial_entropy_size"` is nonzero.
 * `"get_random"` (entry point, mandatory): the core calls this function whenever it needs to [obtain random data](#the-get_random-entry-point).
 * `"initial_entropy_size"` (integer, mandatory): the minimum number of bytes of entropy that the core must supply before the driver can output random data.
 This can be `0` if the driver is for a peripheral that includes an entropy source of its own.
-* `"reseed_entropy_size"` (integer, optional): the minimum number of bytes of entropy that the core must supply when the driver runs out of entropy.
+* `"reseed_entropy_size"` (integer, optional): the minimum number of bytes of entropy that the core should supply via [`"add_entropy"`](#entropy-injection) when the driver runs out of entropy.
 This value is also a hint for the size to supply if the core makes additional calls to `"add_entropy"`, for example to enforce prediction resistance.
-If omitted, the core chooses a value which is at least the expected security strength of the device.
+If omitted, the core should pass an amount of entropy corresponding to the expected security strength of the device (for example, pass 32 bytes of entropy when reseeding to achieve a security strength of 256 bits).
+If specified, the core should pass the larger of `"reseed_entropy_size"` and the amount corresponding to the security strength.

 Random generation is not parametrized by an algorithm.
 The choice of algorithm is up to the driver.